 Hints of European Influences

-A few paintings of the past centuries reflect European techniques through shading, depth and color motifs.
+A few paintings reflect European techniques through shading, depth and color motifs.
 One gouache painting depicts a man in customary garb, sitting in a lotus position.
-The man was Prime Minister Nguyen Quy Kinh (1693-1766), the crown prince’s teacher.
-Another painting hailing from the 18th century, King Ly Nam De and the Queen, is a lacquered wood painting.
-Lacquer art, also known as “sơn mài” was revived by art students during the 1930s, although the art form had existed in ancient times.
+The man in question was Prime Minister Nguyen Quy Kinh (1693-1766), the crown prince’s teacher.
+Another painting, this time a lacquered wood painting from the 18th century, features a likeness of King Ly Nam De and the Queen.
+Also known as “sơn mài,” lacquer art experienced a revival during the 1930s, thanks to art students at the time.
+The art form traces its roots to ancient times.

 The rest of the paintings, meanwhile, emphasize on how natives had united to vanquish the French in the Indochina War, and then the Americans.
 Hanoi was devastated during the war, giving the capital reason to efface traces of their colonizers in short-term memory.
 It only makes sense: Buildings aren’t easy to take down, not to mention, are incredibly costly; but curating a Vietnam-centered museum collection with a renewed focus on its history is more practical.